clbrge/ethers-svelte/README.md

 ```

-By default, `svelte-ethers-store` build contract instances using the signer if
+By default, `ethers-svelte` build contract instances using the signer if
 available and if not the provider.
 You may want to force using the current provider
 by passing `false` as fourth argument.